 As with all gifts, donations from employees must be routed through University Development's Gift and Record Services Unit.
 Only Gift and Record Services can issue a gift receipt that constitutes official University recognition of gifts for tax purposes.
-In accordance to the University's conflict of interest policies, the following form must be signed by all faculty and staff when they make a personal contribution.
-Please print this form and send to Gift and Record Services at the time a gift is made: http://www.northwestern.edu/financial-operations/policies-procedures/policies/facultystaff giftpolicy.pdf.
+In accordance with the University's conflict of interest policies, the following form must be signed by all faculty and staff when they make a personal contribution.
+Please print the Gift Transmittal form and send to Gift and Record Services at the time a gift is made.